 How is wood formed?
 What goods and services do our forests provide, and how can we nurture and sustain the benefits?
 How does wildlife affect humankind, and vice versa?
 Discover underlying, complex ecosystems.
 Explore wildlife migratory patterns.
 Assess plant populations, and probe the genetic characteristics of species.
 Use your advanced degree to understand and manage natural resource systems.

-The School of Forest Resources and Environmental Science awards four master of science degrees and one master of forestry degree.
+The Michigan Tech College of Forest Resources and Environmental Science awards four master of science degrees and two professional degrees.

-- Master of Science in Forest Molecular Genetics and Biotechnology—Holistic focus on understanding the life process and genetic controls of forest organisms as they relate to their environment
+An emphasis on lab-based work to explore life process and genetic controls of forest organisms as they relate to their environment.